Common cyber attacks

 ARP spoofing

-The attacker sends fake ARP replies (gratuitous ARP) to associate their own MAC address with someone else’s IP address (e.g., the gateway’s IP).
+The attacker sends fake ARP replies (gratuitous ARP) to associate their own MAC address with someone elseβs IP address (e.g., the gatewayβs IP).
 The attacker spoofs the source IP address of the target device as their own (impersonates a legitimate IP address).
-This tricks other devices into sending traffic intended for the victim’s IP to the attacker’s MAC instead.
+This tricks other devices into sending traffic intended for the victimβs IP to the attackerβs MAC instead.

 In an ARP spoofing attack, a host sends an ARP request asking for the MAC address of another device.
 PC1 is asking for the MAC address of host 10.0.0.1, which is SRV1.
 Because ARP request messages are broadcast, the switch floods the frame, so both SRV1 and the attacker receive it.
 SRV1 sends an ARP reply to PC1.
+The attacker waits briefly and then sends another ARP reply (called gratuitous ARP) after the legitimate reply.
+If the attackerβs ARP reply arrives last, it will overwrite the legitimate ARP entry in PC1βs ARP table.

-Now in PC1’s ARP table, the entry for 10.0.0.1 will have the attacker’s MAC address, not the MAC address of the real 10.0.0.1, SRV1.
+Now in PC1βs ARP table, the entry for 10.0.0.1 will have the attackerβs MAC address, not the MAC address of the real 10.0.0.1, SRV1.
 So when PC1 tries to send traffic to SRV1, traffic will be forwarded to the attacker instead.
 Then, the attacker can inspect the messages, read their contents and then forward them to SRV1.
 Or the attacker can modify the messages before forwarding them to SRV1.

 DAI (Dynamic ARP Inspection) validates ARP packets by checking them against a trusted DHCP snooping binding table or a manually configured ARP ACL.
 DAI ensures that the IP-to-MAC mappings in ARP replies are correct, stopping attackers from spoofing another host's IP address (a key technique in ARP poisoning attacks).